SABR Digital Library: The SABR Book of Umpires and Umpiring

 - E-book: Click here to purchase the e-book version of The SABR Book on Umpires and Umpiring for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of The SABR Book on Umpires and Umpiring for $21.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of The SABR Book on Umpires and Umpiring from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library